EricZinda/Perplexity/backlog.md

 - Test:
         - https://aclanthology.org/P88-1003.pdf
         - https://aclanthology.org/W13-0202.pdf
-    - implement hashing so that sets work and use sets for duplicates
     - when large() is applied to a set, it is unclear how to declare it.
 Figure this out later.
     - "which files are in folders" -> The problem is that it generates all combinations of 13 files and finds a ton of duplicate answers
         First attempt: just generate them all